anwanguow/brainfuck/README.md

 We provide implementations of the Brainfuck language in various programming languages.
 Each implementation is placed in a folder named after the language, and inside each folder, there are two versions: one that compiles Brainfuck code to the target language, and another that directly executes Brainfuck code and prints the result to the console.

+Now, we have finished the implemention of C and C++.

+To be continued...

 ## Examples

 Each directory contains several examples of Brainfuck programs, which are named with the extension of ".bf".